twelvelabs-io/twelvelabs-python/README.md

 # Install the SDK

-Install the `twelvelabs` package:
+Install the latest version of the `twelvelabs` package:

 ```sh
 pip install twelvelabs
 ```

-The current SDK version is compatible with API version 1.3.

 # Initialize the SDK